MARTIAL ARTS IN AUCKLAND: MIXED MARTIAL ARTS, MMA, KICKBOXING, BRAZILIAN JIU JITSU, GRAPPLING & KRAV MAGA

 So far, we covered only traditional Martial Arts.
 There are also Combat Sports to consider like wrestling, boxing, kickboxing and Martial Arts that have grown into Combat Sports like Muay Thai, Sambo and BJJ, which all have great applications in Self Defence.
 There is also now a modern mix of martial arts that cover unarmed striking and grappling techniques under the common name of Mixed Martial Arts (MMA), which is very popular at present.

-Historically, Krav Maga is one of the earliest fighting systems with the philosophy that is employed in Mixed Martial Arts i.e. “apply the most effective solution applicable regardless of origin”, but the emphasis in Krav Maga has always been on the accelerated development of Self Defence and Survival skills for an average person, instead of fighting in a ring or cage against the opponent of the same sex, weight and a similar skill level.
+Historically, Krav Maga is one of the earliest fighting systems with the philosophy that is employed in Mixed Martial Arts i.e. “apply the most effective solution applicable regardless of origin”, but the emphasis in Krav Maga has always been on the accelerated development of Self Defence and Survival skills for an average person, instead of fighting in a ring or cage against the opponent of the same gender, weight and a similar skill level.
 There is a difference between training to become a fighting athlete, and training to increase your chances of Survival when suddenly confronted by violence.
 Average people simply do not have the athletic prowess of a trained MMA fighter, nor have the ability to train themselves to the level of a top athlete while having a demanding job, family or study commitments.

 The honest truth is that a stronger, faster person with better cardio and fighting skills stands much better chances in a fight, be it the street or in a sports match.
 Yes, there are sport rules that prevent trained Mixed Martial Arts fighters from using certain techniques when fighting in a controlled environment, but to think that good MMA athletes will stick to the rules fighting on the street is naive.
 That being said, trained Mixed Martial Arts fighters also know that fighting on the street for your life, where there is a huge variability in conditions, circumstances and threat levels could present an unique set of challenges they don't regularly train for.